 Navigation automation: Direct manipulation techniques can be used to automate some of the navigation.
-For example a trail can be drawn on an overview and followed automatically, with the possibility to stop, explore locally and resume the trail.
-Or, an area can be marked on the overview to be systematically explored.
-Those techniques can be useful for diagnostics or even for simple exploration task.
+An area can be marked on the overview to be systematically explored.
+A trail can be drawn on an overview and followed automatically, with the possibility to stop, explore locally and resume the trail.
+Those techniques can be useful for diagnostics or even for simple exploration tasks.
 The areas already explored can also be shown on the overview to verify that all important parts of the image have been explored.
 Macro commands can be offered.
 For example, if a series of similar images have to be analyzed, users can mark the start point of a typical exploration sequence which is then executed with a single command.